ibm-cloud-docs/account/iam-service-roles.md

 | IP Spoofing Operator | As the IP spoofing operator, you can enable or disable the IP spoofing check on virtual server instances.
 This role should only be granted if necessary.  |
 | Service Configuration Reader | The ability to read services configuration for Governance management. |
 {: row-headers}
-{: caption="Service roles - Virtual Server for VPC" caption-side="top"}
+{: caption="Table 87.
+Service roles - Virtual Server for VPC" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="is.instance"}
 {: class="simple-tab-table"}